wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-parts/includes/3-exercise-create-web-part.md

 - **What is your Web part name?**: HelloWorld
 - **Which framework would you like to use?**: No framework

-After the generator scaffolds the folders required for the project, the generator will install all the dependency packages using NPM.
+After the generator scaffolds the folders required for the project, the generator will install all the dependency packages using npm.

-When NPM completes downloading all dependencies, ensure the developer certificate is installed by executing the following command:
+When npm completes downloading all dependencies, ensure the developer certificate is installed by executing the following command:

 ```console
 gulp trust-dev-cert